Shocking footage shows moment hero grabs knife from London Bridge attacker

 "Police were running towards us and they told us to get out and run."

-Another witness said she heard two gun shots before running away from the scene.
+Another witness said she heard two gunshots before running away from the scene.

 "I was below the bridge about 30m to one side of it," Reem Yousef told Sky News.